A variety of learning experiences

 Attendance:

-2. Students absent from any Advanced Diploma in GIS or BGIS course, for any reason, are responsible for the work they have missed.
+2. Students absent from any class for any reason, are responsible for the work they have missed.
 They must make up assignments as required.

 3. Absences from learning experiences may preclude the student from meeting the requirements for that course.